YNodd/remote-heating-control-system-with-robot/README.md

 # If you want to use the code for yourself:
 [This is only the code for the main controlling App - the code and the hardware description for the robot will be coming soon.]

-For use with the same (or a very similar) type of boiler control (e.g. Viessmann Vitodens 200-W), the complete setup (main app, roboter hardware and roboter software) can be used as is.
+For use with the same (or a very similar) type of boiler control (e.g. Viessmann Vitodens 200-W), the complete setup (main app, robot hardware and robot software) can be used as is.

 The code can be run in the terminal, or an executable can be packaged with pyinstaller.

-The files with the schedules for automatic changes and vacations are created on the first start of the program in the directory where the app was startet (if they don't exist already).<br>
+The files with the schedules for automatic changes and vacations are created on the first start of the program in the directory where the app was started (if they don't exist already).<br>
-To add or change this schedules, simply update the data in the corresponding file, in the right format (it's the format of a Python dictionary and there is an example on top of the files).
+To add or change these schedules, simply update the data in the corresponding file, in the right format (it's the format of a Python dictionary and there is an example on top of the files).

 Please consider:
+- ensure that the IP-addresses (of the sensors and the computer/Raspberry Pi) are assigned permanently in the network
 - when the program is started, the user has to ensure that the state of the program and the state of the boiler are identical (for example by setting the boiler state manually).
 - if the state of the program is 'none', because there was a problem with loading the data for the changing times, the file has to be corrected and the program restarted.
 - not every "weird" combination of actions is being taken care of by the code, as it was created for use by myself, and not for a typical end user.
 Comments in the code refer to those "problems" that I was aware of and didn't handle.